 2.2.5.
 Playoff games that are still tied after sudden-death overtime are decided by penalty shots.

 a) The penalty shots will begin with 3 shooters from each team.
 If it’s still tied, each team will send a single shooter until a winner is determined.
 All the skaters on the team must take a penalty shot before any player takes a 2nd shot (and so forth, i.e. the whole team has to take a 2nd shot before a player takes a 3rd).

 b) Players still serving penalties at the end of over-time are not eligible to take penalty shots.

 2.3.1.
 A team may default (i.e. automatically lose) a game if they cannot achieve certain roster requirements for the game:

 b) At least 6 players from the team’s official roster (i.e. players designated as active; not including spares) must be on the ice/bench, dressed to play, by the end of the first period.
+The six players can include a goalie.
 If a team cannot meet these minimum requirements, the game is defaulted.

 c) Teams may not solicit strangers at the last minute before their game to fill out their roster.
 If a team is unable to field a qualified roster for the game, it forfeits the game.
 Teams are encouraged to mix-up the players from both teams and have a fun exhibition game.